 In May of 2011 I had genetic testing.
 I found out that I am a carrier of HNPCC - Lynch Syndrome.
 Lynch Syndrome is a hereditary disorder caused by a mutation in a mismatch repair gene in which affected individuals have an 85% higher than normal chance of developing colorectal cancer, endometrial cancer, and various other types of aggressive cancers, often at a young age – I am positive for the MSH2 mismatched chromosome.
 My daughter was tested shortly thereafter and also came back positive.
-This knowledge will inevitably save her life.
+Hopefully this knowledge will save her life.
 Starting last year, she will be screened annually for cancer, and if something were to arise, it would be caught early.
 Do I feel guilt for passing this on to her?
 Passing on an 85% chance of developing cancer - Of course I feel guilty.
 I think any good mother would.
 Would I have not had her, knowing the chance of passing it on to her?
 No way.
 I'd choose having her every time.

-Now, three years after my Stage IIIB diagnosis, I have a daughter who just graduated college and is in the beginning of a beautiful life - soon to be a new mommy herself...
+Now, four years after my Stage IIIB diagnosis, I have a daughter who just graduated college and is in the beginning of a beautiful life - soon to be a new mommy herself...
 Her and her husband are expecting their first baby in April 2017, I STILL have a supportive husband, and now I also have a life-saving , awesome colostomy bag, and a newly reconstructed vagina *smile*.
 Notice the smile?
 It represents how happy I am with my results and all that I learned during this journey.
 I am thankful to be alive.
 And I'm grateful for every breath I take.
 Plain and simple.
 There is no line too long, no traffic too slow, or no person angry enough to ruin my day.
 It is a conscious choice I make, and I like living this way.

 One of my favorite quotes about cancer: